Are Columbia University and Rockefeller University included in the list of "CTSC Member Institutions?"

 CTSC KL2 and TL1 Award Program Funding

-How do the KL2 Scholars Award and the TL1 Training Award Programs differ?
+How do the KL2 Award and the TL1 Training Award Programs differ?

-KL2 - The primary objective of the KL2 Scholars award program is to provide junior faculty, senior fellows, and residents and fellows in the Internal Medicine research pathway who have already earned a doctorate degree with protected time to pursue training and mentored research in Clinical and Translational Investigation.
+KL2 - The primary objective of the Career Development KL2 Award is to provide junior faculty, senior fellows, and residents and fellows in the Internal Medicine research pathway who have already earned a doctorate degree with protected time to pursue training and mentored research in Clinical and Translational Investigation.

 TL1 - The primary aims of the TL1 Training Award is to expose pre- and early post-doctoral candidates to Clinical Translational research before their interests and paths are set, enabling them to move into Clinical Translational research early on in their careers.
 Provide 100% protected time to pursue training in Clinical and Translational Investigation.